ekanshi258/Bezier-Curves-Interactive/README.md

 ## Instructions:
 To run the program,
-- run the command `g++ bezier1.cpp -lGL -lGLU -lglut`
+- run `make`
-- run `./a.out`
+- run `./bezier1.exe`

 ## Drawing a Curve:
-Use the middle  mouse button to create a new point.
+Use the left  mouse button to create a new point.
-Hold the left mouse button and drag to move the point around.
+Hold the ctrl + left mouse button and drag to move the point around.
 Use the right mouse button near a control point to delete the point.

 A polyline joining all the control points will be created in green and the curve will be drawn in magenta.